addu143/GameChallenge/README.md

 3. User will pass the token, and can have the challenge /api/Player/challenge <br>
 4. User will pass the token and can see his/her available points /api/Player/availablePoints

+## Settings table, configure the gaming settings:
+User can configure the following settings from the dbo.Settings table: Current settings are follows:
+Challenge.RandomNumberMin -> Random minimum number in a challenge Challenge.RandomNumberMax -> Random maximum number in a challenge Challenge.RewardHowManyTimes -> e.g. If he is right, he gets 9 times his stake as a prize User.DefaultPoints -> Default points for a new user.